Years 7 to 9 Subjects – Music

 Year 7

 All Year 7 students study Music, including elements of Performance, Song writing, Sound Production and Theory.
-They perform as a whole Year 7 cohort at the Music Count Us In concert in Term 4.

 Students develop confidence in expressing creativity.
 They compose music both individually and collaboratively using either their body, voice, instrument or computer software.
 They improvise, respond and listen to music, focusing particularly on the six elements of music: pitch, rhythm, dynamics and expression, timbre, texture and form and structure.